gabrielsaban/discord-trading-alerts/README.md

 - [X] Global cooldown system to prevent duplicate alerts across timeframes
 - [X] Smart cooldown system with timeframe-based cooldowns and signal strength prioritization

-- [ ] Fix batch summary formatting and timestamps, add reaction to display rest of signals
+- [ ] Remove any batch summary reference
+- [ ] Timeframe-specific alert types - limit short timeframes (1m, 5m) to only useful indicators like RSI and volume
+- [ ] Interval-specific cooldowns - separate cooldown tracking per interval so alerts on different timeframes don't block each other
+- [ ] Enhanced alert targeting - mention all users watching a particular symbol/interval instead of duplicating messages
 - [ ] `/monitor` command to display permanent embeds with live crypto pair prices and current indicator statuses
 - [ ] Config centralization - move all thresholds, periods, jitter %, etc. into a central YAML/JSON config for runtime tweaks
 - [ ] Optional price change alerts